 If you aren’t incorporating visualization into your training routine, you’re not doing everything you can to achieve your athletic goals.
 Using your recovery time to practice and fine-tune will not only spare you mental anguish and distract you from not being in the gym; it’ll also help you hone in on your craft.
 The mind is a muscle you cannot afford to ignore.

 Check out Emily Cook’s visualization practice leading into her training for the 2014 Winter Olympics:

 ADJUSTING YOUR TIMELINE & GOALS WITH AN INJURY

 While recovering from an injury, there will be things or events you’re going to have to put off.
 Rather than get down on yourself for missing a competition or event, focus on new goal setting and target a new timeline.

 Work towards tangible goals such as returning to training in two months or whatever your timeline is.
-Assess your physical progress every week and set micro goals along your timeline from simple things such as raising your arms to putting your hair in a ponytail (I’m serious), to carrying your own groceries.
+Assess your physical progress every week and set micro-goals along your timeline from simple things such as raising your arms to put your hair in a ponytail (I’m serious), to carrying your own groceries.

 “Goal setting in general gives the injured athlete commitment and direction in recovery, which assists and promotes motivation to get back into sport.”